AmeDigital/aws-utils-go/Readme.md

     Id         int
     Name       string
 }

-// save to the "Cities" table an instance of a "City" struct

 city := City{
     Id:         1,
     Name:       "New York",
 }

-err := PutItem("Cities", city)
+// save to the "Cities" table an instance of the "City" struct err := PutItem("Cities", city)

 if err !=nil {
     panic(err)
 }